-The 1988 Porsche 911 Carrera Club Sport has been relisted by the same seller with a Buy It Now price of $173,900.
-Fair value for this rare, lightweight special or a bit far reaching?
+The 1988 Porsche 911 Carrera Club Sport we originally featured last year has been relisted once again with a Buy It Now price of $175,000.

 THE BELOW POST ORIGINALLY APPEARED ON OUR SITE December 27, 2013: